Kirk Cousins Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Matchup vs. Baltimore

-- Cousins threw for 260 passing yards in one matchup against the Ravens, 9.5 yards below his over/under for Sunday.
+- Cousins' 260 passing yards in one matchup against the Ravens are 8.5 fewer yards than his over/under in Sunday's game.

-- Cousins threw a touchdown pass in that outing against the Ravens.
+- Cousins threw a touchdown pass in that matchup against the Ravens.

 - Note: Cousins' stats vs. Ravens date back to 2016.

-- The Ravens are giving up 312.3 passing yards per game this year, the NFL's worst pass defense.
+- This week Cousins will face the NFL's worst pass defense (312.3 yards allowed per game).

-- The Ravens have conceded 12 passing TDs this season (1.7 per game), ranking them 13th among NFL defenses.
+- The Ravens have given up 12 touchdowns through the air (1.7 per game).
+They are 13th in the NFL in that category.

 Recent Performances

-- He also added 18 yards on three carries, averaging six yards per attempt without a touchdown.
+- Cousins added three carries for 18 yards, averaging six yards per attempt in the running game.

-- He has tacked on 38 rushing yards on six carries, averaging 12.7 yards per game.
+- He's also chipped in on the ground, with 38 rushing yards (12.7 ypg) on six carries.

 Cousins' Minnesota Teammates